 Procurements shall not be artificially divided to lower the cost of the procurement, thereby avoiding the procurement processes as set forth herein.

 Sec.
-3-7-3. – Disclosure of a response.
+3-7-3. – Disclosure of aquote, bid, or proposal.

 The county may not:

-open responses until after the deadline for submitting responses;
+open bids or proposals until after the deadline for submitting bids or proposals;

-disclose the contents of a response to the public or to another bidder until after a purchase order or contract has been awarded and signed by all parties;
+disclose the contents of a bid or proposal to the public or to another bidder until after a purchase order or contract has been awarded and signed by all parties;

-disclose the contents of a response to the public or to another bidder if the response has been designated as a protected record based on Utah Code 63G-2-305.
+disclose the contents of a bid or proposal to the public or to another bidder if the bid or proposal has been designated as a protected record based on Utah Code 63G-2-305.

 This Ordinance shall be effective 15 days after publication in the Standard Examiner.